Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading: System Model

 The received signal over the channel is then given by:

 where $\boldsymbol{w}\sim\mathcal{CN}(0,\sigma^2\mathbf{I}_{M+L-1})$ is AWGN noise.
-In practice, due to the narrow-bandwidth and long-symbol nature of LoRa, the effect of inter-symbol interference (ISI) is negligible and can be ignored \cite{Demeslay2022b,Guo2020}.
-For example, with $\mathrm{SF}=7$ and 500 kHz bandwidth in the extended vehicular A channel model \cite{ITU}, the channel only has 2 taps.
-This means that only the first sample of each LoRa symbol is interfered by the preceding symbol.
-Thus, the input-output signal relationship over multipath fading channels can be approximated with a circular convolution between $\boldsymbol{h}$ and the $\boldsymbol{s}_m$ as:
+In practice, due to the narrow-bandwidth (125 to 500 kHz), LoRaWAN channel usually has very few taps, which is calculated as $L= \lceil\tau_{\mathrm{max}}\times B\rceil$, where $\tau_{\mathrm{max}}$ is the maximum delay.
+For example, with the extended vehicular A channel model \cite{ITU} with $\tau_{\mathrm{max}}=2.5$ $\mu s$ and 500-kHz bandwidth, the channel has $L=2$ taps.
+This number is negligible compared to a LoRa symbol length ($M=128$ to $4096$ samples for SF7 to SF12).
+Since $L<<M$, the effect of inter-symbol interference (ISI) is negligible and can be ignored, which is a common assumption in the literature \cite{Demeslay2022b,Guo2020}.
+As a result, the input-output signal relationship over multipath fading channels can be approximated as:

 where $\tilde{\boldsymbol{w}}\sim\mathcal{CN}(0,\sigma^2\mathbf{I}_{M})$.
 The elements of $\tilde{\boldsymbol{y}}$ can be rewritten: